juliendargelos/minigenerator/docs/options.md

 >
 > Since they depend on internal use, `cwd`, `ignore`, `objectMode` and `absolute` options cannot be set.

-Not that you can directly feed the generator context from cli prompt:
+Note that you can directly feed the generator context from cli prompt:

 ```javascript
 ;(async () => {